MicrosoftDocs/xamarin-docs/docs/mac/platform/storyboards/indepth.md

 }
 ```

-Optionally, you can override the `ShouldPerfromSegue` method and control whether or not the Segue is actually executed via C# code.
+Optionally, you can override the `ShouldPerformSegue` method and control whether or not the Segue is actually executed via C# code.
 For manually presented View Controllers, call their `DismissController` method to remove them from display when they are no longer needed.

 <a name="Creating-Custom-Segues" />